Shrinjay/shrinjay/README.md

 ## Other Projects:
 * :moneybag: **EasySell**, A web-based point of sale for small business and non profits.
 Integrating transactions, logging, user authentication, inventory mangement and performance analytics using Express, React, MongoDB, and Passport-JWT.
 My first project, inspired by the hell of being a cashier.
 * :loudspeaker: **Smart-Market**, automating the marketing workflow by generating marketing content using NLP, driven by a GPT-2 Model, and posting to Facebook.
+Won Best Business Solutions @ MacHacks 2021.
 * :frog: **PogChat**, enabling location-specific mass video and text chat, using GIS queries and dynamic Vonage video session generation and storage.
+Built @ HackTheNorth 2020++
 * :stethoscope: **The PuMP Wesbite**, developed an in-house blog and opportunity management platform for PuMP using NodeJS, Express, MongoDB and Passport-JWT.
 * :chart_with_upwards_trend: **Lazy-Buffet**, automated investment analysis for NYSE securities based on fundamental financial analysis, like Buffet, but lazier.